-Below you can view the trail I have followed.
-I used my Garmin Fenix 6S pro watch to measure the distance, elevation gain and to register the trail.
+Above you can view the trail I have followed.
+I used my Garmin Fenix 6S pro watch to measure the distance, and elevation gain and to register the trail.

-The green arrows follow the trail to the summit and the blue ones from the summit to Baita Segantini and back to the start.
+Below I have marked the direction of travel.
+The green arrows follow the trail to the summit of Monte Castellaz and the blue ones from the summit to Baita Segantini and back to the start.

 Where is Monte Castellaz?

 Monte Castellaz is in the Pale di San Martino mountain group in the southern parts of the Dolomites.
-The hike starts at the Rolle mountain pass connecting two valleys: Primero and Travignolo.
+The hike starts at the Rolle mountain pass connecting two valleys: Primerio and Travignolo.

 There is a famous statue of Christ (Cristo Pensante) at the summit erected for the soldiers fighting during the First World War.